timmarr98/timmarr98/README.md

 ### Hello there!
 I am Timothy Marr

+I am a Software Engineer
 ### Skills I'm Focusing On
 I primarily code with Python on side projects, but I have experiecne with Java, Dart, C, C# and MQL5.

+#Contact Me
+If you would like to speak with me, about anything, feel free to contact me via email or LinkedIn.

 <!--